kinseb-cela/GOAD/ad/GOAD-Mini/README.md

 # MINIGOAD

-Minimal lab with only sevenkingdoms.local domain and kingslanding DC, no more
+Minimal lab with only pretera.local domain and pretera-dc1 DC, no more